The Review Process

 Optional Providence College Essay

-Providence College students have always engaged in lively intellectual debates through disputatio – the art of disputed questions.
+Providence College students have always engaged in disputatio—lively intellectual debates through the art of disputed questions.
 At Providence, there is often not one correct answer, but rather many answers that come together to form one truth.
-In a divided society filled with strong opinions, how do you work to ensure all viewpoints are considered and the ultimate truth is discovered?
+In a divided society filled with strong opinions, how would you work to ensure all viewpoints are considered and the ultimate truth is discovered?

 As Providence College educates future scholars and leaders, it continuously strives to form a community that reflects the rich diversity of the human family.
-Please highlight a specific example throughout your time in high school that has strengthened and promoted the flourishing of all.
+Please highlight a specific example throughout your time in high school that has strengthened and promoted the flourishing of all and explain how you will use this experience to make an impact on the Providence College community.

 Letters of Recommendation